dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/advanced-enterprise-web-deployment/excluding-files-and-folders-from-deployment.md

 ## Excluding Specific Files and Folders

-In some cases, you&#x27;ll want more fine-grained control over which files and folders are deployed.
+In some cases, you'll want more fine-grained control over which files and folders are deployed.
 If you know which files you want to exclude ahead of time, and the exclusion applies to all destination environments, you can simply set the **Build Action** of each file to **None**.

 **To exclude specific files from deployment**